Faculty and Staff

 - Practice good hygiene

 Faculty, staff and students are required to properly wear face coverings in settings that make social distancing difficult, or not practical, or under circumstances where it is otherwise mandated.
-Face coverings are required inside all campus buildings, per Gov. Gary Herbert's executive order.
+Face coverings are required inside all campus buildings with limited exceptions.

 Coming Back to Work